vmware-archive/charts-grafana/README.md

     kubectl port-forward deployment/cluster-health-grafana 3000:3000 --namespace observability
     ```
 1. Open your browser window and go to http://localhost:3000
-1. Enter the username `admin` and the previously retreieved password.
+1. Enter the username `admin` and the previously retrieved password.

 __Prometheus__
 1. Create the port forward to the Prometheus dashboard